Brooks, Alberta: Climate

 Located in the steppe region known as the Palliser's Triangle, Brooks has a semi-arid climate (Köppen climate classification BSk).
 Winters are quite dry and cold, with little snowfall compared to the rest of Canada.
 Chinook winds, though less common than in areas west and especially southwest of Brooks, are still common and ameliorate the cold winter temperatures temporarily when they pass over.
 Wide diurnal temperature ranges are regular, due to the aridity and moderately high elevation.
 Low humidity is prevalent throughout the year.
 Most of the relatively scant annual precipitation occurs in late spring and summer, often in the form of thunderstorms.
-On average, the coldest month is January, with an average temperature of -9.5 C while the warmest is July, with an average temperature of 19.0 F. The driest month is February, with an average monthly precipitation of 6.7 mm, while the wettest month is June, with an average of 75.6 mm.
+On average, the coldest month is January, with an average temperature of -9.5 C while the warmest is July, with an average temperature of 19.0 C. The driest month is February, with an average monthly precipitation of 6.7 mm, while the wettest month is June, with an average of 75.6 mm.
 Annual precipitation is low, with an average of 299.5 mm.